 When you host virtual meetings, you are reducing this collective carbon footprint significantly.

 Not to mention, virtual event providers already offer virtual and hybrid event solutions.
 Now companies can use the same tools in different ways.
-Meetings can be made more interactive, can include gamifications and can include both physical and virtual spaces.
+Meetings can be made more interactive, and can include gamification in both physical and virtual spaces.

 With platforms such as vFairs that offer end to end project management, you no longer need to be overwhelmed with event planning.
 A dedicated project manager and their team will manage everything from event planning, creation, execution, technical support and post event analytics.